springercass/Sprint-Challenge-Redux-Smurfs/Answers.md

     when we login to an application and access a protected page we are accessing the application state.

 1. What is middleware?
-    middleware is a function that returns a function that returns a function.
+    middleware is a function that returns a function that returns a function. middleware happens between dispatch and reducers. code is executed during the dispatch before they get to the reducer.

 1. Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+How does it change our `action-creators`? redux-thunk is a middleware that allows you to write action creators that return a function instead of an action

 1. Which `react-redux` method links up our `components` with our `redux store`? connect links components to the store.